mzocchi/econometrics/Labs/Lab6_RD.md

 **Non-linear model**
 * For our estimate to be accurate, we assumed that mortality is a linear function of age.
 If age and mortality is a nonlinear function but we model it as a linear function, we may perceive a jump in the data that is not actually there.
-* Let's try putting a quadratic function of age into the model (age and age-squared).
+* Let's try putting a polynomial function of age into the model (age, age-squared, over_age, and over_age21).
-* We can also allow for a different slope coefficient to the left and right of the cutoff by adding in an interaction term.
+* A polynomial function is just like the quadratic function we've seen before, but this time we allow the curve to change it's shape before and after the cutoff.
 ```
-esto: reg all age age2 over21 over_age over_age2
+reg all age age2 over21 over_age over_age2
 eststo fancy
 predict allfitqi
 ```